data-lessons/23-rd-things/_episodes/02-issues-research-data.md

 "Big Data" is a term we're hearing with increasing frequency.
 Data management for Big Data brings much complexity - citing dynamic data, software, high volume compute, storage costs, transfer of petabytes of data, preservation, provenance, more.

+>## Big Data
-* Read this [post](https://www.linkedin.com/pulse/20140306073407-64875646-big-data-the-5-vs-everyone-must-know) and presentation titled: "Big Data: The 5Vs Everyone Must Know.
+>Read this [post](https://www.linkedin.com/pulse/20140306073407-64875646-big-data-the-5-vs-everyone-must-know) and >presentation titled: "Big Data: The 5Vs Everyone Must Know.

-  This article uses 5V's: volume, variety, velocity, veracity and value as a concept for how big data can be managed more successfully.
+>

-**Consider**: your views on whether the concept of 5Vs is useful to support better management and reuse of "Big Data".
-If you don't think 5Vs is of value, is there another framework or concept model which could be useful for exploring data management for big data?
+>Is the concept of 5Vs is useful to support better management and reuse of "Big Data"?
+If you don't think >5Vs is of value, is there another framework or concept model which could be useful for exploring data >management for big data?
+{: .challenge}

 ## Challenge me: Digital data in eLab Notebooks